FedeGaleano/SnakeGame/README.md

 **Who needs complex graphics to have fun?**

-This game is software-rendered with ascii characters
+This game runs entirely in the command prompt, and is software-rendered using ascii characters

 ## Recordings